Crosby, Stills, Nash & Young: CSN breakup and Crosby's death: 2016–present

-Despite the unprecedented tumult between Crosby and Young, CSN embarked on a routine world tour encompassing American, European and Japanese venues in 2015, culminating in a performance of "Silent Night" at the National Christmas Tree lighting ceremony at The Ellipse in Washington, D.C. on December 3, 2015.
+Despite the unprecedented tumult between Crosby and Young, CSN embarked on a routine world tour encompassing American, European and Japanese venues in 2015, culminating in a performance of "Silent Night" at the National Christmas Tree lighting ceremony at The Ellipse in Washington, D.C., on December 3, 2015.
 However, contrary to a previous November 2015 interview in which he stated he still hoped the band had a future, Nash announced on March 6, 2016, following his divorce from his wife of 38 years, Susan Sennett, that Crosby, Stills & Nash would never perform again because of his recent estrangement from Crosby.
 In the summer of 2016, Young told Rolling Stone that he wouldn't "rule out" future collaborations with the trio; according to Nash in a follow-up interview, "Well, he's right, you never know.
 There have been times when I've been so pissed at us all for wasting time and not getting on with the job that I wouldn't talk to any of them.
 But if Crosby came and played me four songs that knocked me on my ass, what the fuck am I supposed to do as a musician, no matter how pissed we are at each other?"

 Young echoed these sentiments in a January 2017 interview: "I think CSNY has every chance of getting together again.
 I'm not against it.
 There's been a lot of bad things happen[ing] among us, and a lot of things have to be settled.
 But that's what brothers and families are all about.
 We'll see what happens.
 I'm open.
 I don't think I'm a major obstacle."
 When queried about Young and the interview on Twitter shortly thereafter, Crosby said that Young is "a hugely talented guy" and a prospective reunion would be "fine with me."
 In April 2017, Nash framed the potential reunion in the context of the group's tradition of political activism amid the presidency of Donald Trump: "I believe that the issues that are keeping us apart pale in comparison to the good that we can do if we get out there and start talking about what's happening.
 So I'd be totally up for it even though I'm not talking to David and neither is Neil.
 But I think that we're smart people in the end and I think we realize the good that we can do."
 In a May 2021 interview for CBS News Sunday Morning, Nash said "when that silver thread that connects a band gets broken it's very difficult to glue the ends together."
 He suggested reuniting with Crosby and the others would be preferable "because of the loss of the music."

-On January 18, 2023, David Crosby died at 81, putting an end to any further reunions with all four members.
+On January 18, 2023, David Crosby died at 81, ending any possibilities of a full reunion.